mxagar/mlops_udacity/03_Deployment/MLOpsND_Deployment.md

 - Heroku has two important elements tha are referred constantly:
   - **Dyno**: a lightweight container where the app is deployed; these containers can easily scale.
 There are several dyno types: eco, basic, standard, etc.
-  - **Slug**: the complete app (pipeline, etc.) an its dependencies; usually there's a limit of 500 MB, but we can leverage dvc to downloaded pipelines/artifacts.
+  - **Slug**: the complete app (pipeline, etc.) an its dependencies; usually there's a limit of 500 MB, but we can leverage dvc to download pipelines/artifacts.
-- You need at least the **Eco subscription** (5 USD/month for 1000h Dyno hours/month) and you get 1,000 dyno hours; eco dynos sleep when inactive.
+- You need at least the **Eco subscription** (5 USD/month for 1000 Dyno hours/month) and you get 1,000 dyno hours; eco dynos sleep when inactive.
 - In this section, we'll use 1 web dyno to run the API.
 - A `Procfile` contains the instructions to run the app, e.g.: `web: uvicorn main:app`
   - `web`: dyno type configuration